Data Formatting and Validation

 It’s worth considering that consistent gender data can have a significant impact on your team’s use of the CDXP.
 For example, you may want to clean your data to ensure genders are in a consistent format, i.e. “Female” versus “F”.

-Phone numbers are commonly used for unification and activation throughout the CDXP and integrated platforms.
+Phone numbers, mobile numbers, or cell numbers are commonly used for unification and activation throughout the CDXP and integrated platforms.

 *Note: Downstream platforms such as SMS platforms and Social Ad Networks can have strict policies on what is considered a valid number.
 If their required format is not used, they may reject profiles.